 In the thirteenth show, we took another detour of sorts to discuss the latest in the ongoing racial justice movement with an interview of Dawn D. Collins.
 Dawn has been an East Baton Rouge Parish School Board member since 2016.
 She is a progressive organizer, advocate and education reformer who joined us to discuss the ongoing debates that have surrounded the appointment of a new Superintendent, the renaming of Lee High School and the fight for racial justice.

 For the fourteenth show, we spoke with Dr. Richard Vander Heide of LSU Health Sciences in New Orleans.
 Dr. Vander Heide is a pathologist whose primary research interest is myocardial cell injury and adaptation.
 He recently made some important discoveries while performing autopsies on COVID-19 cadavers that provide key insights into this disease.
 Once doctors like Vander Heide began delving into the secrets of the dead, they confirmed some of science’s suspicions of the disease, refuted others and opened up new mysteries about this prolific pathogen that has now killed at least 543,000 people across the globe.

-In this week’s fifteenth show, we’re talking with Ms. Azadeh Yazdi and we’ll be discussing the important decision on whether or not to reopen Louisiana’s elementary and secondary schools for classroom education this fall.
+For the fifteenth show, we talked with Ms. Azadeh Yazdi and discussed the important decision on whether or not to reopen Louisiana’s elementary and secondary schools for classroom education this fall.
 This has become an urgent and important policy discussion as we draw ever closer to the first day of classes for the fall semester and it’s no less laced with political partisanship and infighting in Louisiana than it is on the federal level.